21 Movies That Have Hilarious Titles in Other Countries

 I’m Drunk and You’re a Prostitute

 The Japanese get points for brutal honesty with this title for Leaving Las Vegas.
 Nicolas Cage won the Best Actor Oscar for his devastating performance, and his co-star Elisabeth Shue was riveting in her role in the acclaimed drama.
 Nonetheless, he was portraying a drunk, and she did play a prostitute.
 (The title also happens to be a paraphrase of one of Cage’s lines from the movie.)
-Check out these surprising movies you forgot won an Oscar.
+In case you forgot Nic Cage won an Oscar, jog your memory with more surprising movies you forgot won an Oscar.

 It’s Raining Falafel